The Missing Cross to Purity

 and their eyes were to rot out of their heads, and their tongues out of their mouths,

-that fought against Jerusalem, as in Zechariah:14:12.
+who fought against Jerusalem, as in Zechariah.
+14:12

 and there they went to worship in it; and the priest had a chamber in the temple.